 London offers a large amount of tourists attractions.
 Sightseening can be daunting as in this city is a lot places to visit.
 Let’s have a look what London tourists attractions are worths to see and how to get around.

 Public transport in London

 I recommend you to buy an Oyster card.
 It will make your life easier a you usually can’t pay with cash on a bus.
 With an Oyster card, you just tap and go.
 It is more convenient in order to avoid stress on your way.
-You can use it for a bus and subway.
+You can use Oyster card for a bus and subway.
 Whilst you are in London, don’t forget to get a ride in a Double Decker.
-It is a cool bus.
+It is a cool red bus.

 Changing of the guards at Buckingham Palace

 The ceremony starts at 10.45 am.
 It runs almost every day in summer and other months every second day – check the schedule here.
 It is recommended to come at least 30 minutes earlier as it gets very crowded later.
 Then you will need to squeeze yourself and push through the crowd to see anything.